How to Comply With New Laws as You Grow

-You’ll likely be making more and more legal decisions as your business matures.
-Whether it’s changing your business structure, charging the Goods and Services Tax (GST), filing for intellectual property protection, hiring employees, expanding overseas, importing, or considering a foreign investment, there are laws and regulations you’ll want to be aware of.
+You’ll likely face more and more legal decisions as your business matures.
+Whether changing your business structure, charging the Goods and Services Tax (GST), filing for intellectual property protection, hiring employees, expanding overseas, importing, or considering a foreign investment, you should be aware of and comply with new laws.

 Should You Incorporate?

-As a new business, a sole proprietorship or partnership may have been the most appropriate form of business structure.
-As your business grows, however, there might come a time to consider incorporation.
+As a new business, a sole proprietorship or partnership may have been the most appropriate business structure.
+But as your business grows, you might want to consider incorporation.

 • Name protection in British Columbia